inmagik/registryo/README.md

 Finally, we need to create the first user in the web ui.
 This user will be the *superadmin* of your installation, so choose credentials carefully.

 Move with the terminal in the directory where you put the web ui configuration files and run `docker-compose exec registry-web setup`, fill in the required information and you should be ready to access the web ui listening at `http://localhost:8080`!

+## Other deployment setups

+In the `deploy` folder of this repository you can find some example configurations to deploy the registry and the authentication service in some common environments.

+- **standard**: dual host configuration, as described in this readme
+- **traefik**: single host with reverse proxy, using Traefik
+- **nginx**: single host with reverse proxy, using Nginx

+## Contributing

+Contributions are always welcome, given the conformance to the [code of conduct](https://github.com/inmagik/docker-registry-ui/blob/main/CODE_OF_CONDUCT.md).

+For instance, you may contribute by:

+- fixing bugs
+- adding new languages to the web interface
+- adding new common deployment configurations

+If you have some deployment configuration you wish to share, please remember to anonimize the FQDNs and DNSs entries.
+You can use `example.com` and subdomains to this extent.